-You must complete all eight assignments, however, your lowest assignment grade will be dropped.
+Your lowest assignment grade will be dropped.
 This means that your highest seven assignment grades will each contribute 5% to your overall course grade, for a total of 35%.

-Assignments are due by 11:59pm Eastern of the following Sunday.
+Assignments are typically due by 11:59pm Eastern of the following Sunday.
 This means that you have 6 days to complete each assignment.
-Late assignments will be deducted 50%, and no assignments will be accepted after the start of class on Monday.
+Late assignments will not be accepted after the start of class on Monday, unless you communicate with the professor before the deadline.
 We will review the solutions to the assignment at the start of our class meeting on Monday.